KushajveerSingh/notes/docs/documentation/mkdocs.md

 remote_name: origin # remote name to push to when using `gh-deploy`

 # Specify the navbar to the side (with prev/next functionality)
-# Default order is alpanumerical, with index.md files appearing first
+# Default order is alphanumerical, with index.md files appearing first
 nav:
   - Introduction: 'index.md'
   - 'about.md'